CalFlora Logo information on wild California plants for conservation, education, and appreciation

 Where do my observations go?

 Incoming observations are reviewed by Calflora staff to ensure no gross error; however, correctness of identification is NOT reviewed.
 The reliability of the observation is entirely the responsibility of the contributor.
-We are building an annotation system to allow for expert input and review of observations.
-Please contact us if you are interested in contributing your knowledge, or helping to test this system.
+Calflora now has an annotation system to allow for peer review of observations.

 How do I register to contribute Plant Observations?

-First, register as a Calflora user (here), then, as a Calflora contributor (here).
+First, register as a Calflora contributor (from the My Calflora page).
 The contributor registration form asks for certain information about your background and experience with plants.
 Once you have completed the contributor registration process, you may contribute observations.

 How do I change my personal profile?

 You may update your profile at any time.
-Click here to update your profile.
+Go to My Calflora / Contributor Profile to update your profile.

-Bring up the Observation Entry application here.
+Bring up the Plant Observation Entry application, and press .
+Field names written in green are required.
 For an explanation of any field, click on the name of that field.

 To choose a plant, go to the Scientific Name field, and type the first three letters.
-A typeahead name finder is anabled for over 30,000 California plant names.
+A typeahead name finder is enabled for over 30,000 California plant names.
 Choose your plant from the list of matching plant names that appears below the field.
-A typeahead name finder is also enabled for common name.
+There is also a typeahead name finder for common names.

 Choose a location on the map.
 The map starts outside Fresno.
-Click on the map to get close to the area of your observation, then zoom in to pick a precise point.
-Change from "Terrain" view (upper right) to "Map" view in order to see additional street names.
-If you change to the "Hybrid" or "Satellite" view, you may be able to identify certain trees, rock formations, or buildings to help find your exact location.
+Drag the map to get close to the area of your observation, then zoom in.
+(If you change to the "Satellite" view, you may be able to identify certain trees, rock formations, or buildings to help find your exact location.)
+Open Point Location and press .
+Your next simple click on the map will become the location of the record.

 How can I see other observations of the same plant in the general area of my observation?

-1. Bring up the Observation Entry application here.
+1. Bring up the Plant Observation Entry application.

 2. Enter / choose the name of the plant.